oompas/open-lms/README.md

 ### Potential Costs

 - For most organizations, the Vercel free "Hobby" tier is recommended, but larger organizations or those with specific needs for deployment may use other methods to host the instance with varying costs associated with this.
-- The Firebase paid "Blaze" tier is required, but the costs are [generally very low](https://firebase.google.com/pricing) and may scale more than expected if the instance Firebase environment is significantly modified or misused.
+- The Firebase paid "Blaze" tier is required, but the costs are [generally very low](https://firebase.google.com/pricing), but may scale more than expected if the instance Firebase environment is significantly modified or misused.
 - A domain name is an optional but desirable thing to use in the production deployment of an instance for a cohesive platform look.
 We recommend [Porkbun](https://porkbun.com) or [Cloudflare Register](https://www.cloudflare.com/products/registrar/) for the lowest priced domains, but almost any domain registrar suffices!

 ### Getting Started